 ‘Child death reporting form’

-the relevant supplementary reporting forms (B2 to B13), depending on the cause of death
+the relevant supplementary reporting forms, depending on the cause of death

 Forms A, B and C have been replaced with 'Child death nofitication', 'Child death reporting' and 'Child death analysis' respectively.
 The new versions have a different structure.
 Forms A1, D and E have been removed.
 Information on arrangements in respect of the forthcoming National Child Mortality Database has been added in 'National Child Mortality Database: transitional arrangements'.
 Ownership of the page has changed from the Department for Education to the Department of Health and Social Care.